2024 Public Statement

 Questioning major policy decisions, the way they are made, and the public reasoning behind them are not personal attacks, nor meant to be, on the elected officials who make them.
 Being able to challenge policy decisions, and requesting accountability on the priorities and statements made by elected officials on important topics, are vital parts of local government and what Lexington community members deserve.

 Fayette Alliance will continue to stand for good policy, based on research and created through responsible and data-driven processes.
-We will never waiver from our commitments to growing a thriving city and promoting the farms that surround it.
+We will never waver from our commitments to growing a thriving city and promoting the farms that surround it.
 We will never stop fighting for a seat at the table to make policy on these issues.
 We ask our elected officials to remain open to listening to the data-driven positions of Fayette Alliance, the positions of our community members and commit to working together for a better Lexington for all.
 We commit to continuing to do so in good faith, as we always have, and always will.

 Fayette Alliance Board of Directors: